Black Hole Horizons in Quantum Gravity

 Our goals within this project span across two lines:

-1. Addressing the Information Puzzle
+1. Addressing the Black Hole Information Puzzle

 Firstly, we will apply quantum gravitational results on the Jackiw-Teitelboim gravity model to address aspects of the black hole information puzzle in a quantitative way and probe the deep questions on black hole horizons largely building on our detailed knowledge of this model.
-In particular, we will calculate correlation functions of local infalling bulk observables, and assess the effect of quantum gravitational corrections to evaporation.
+In particular, we will calculate correlation functions of local infalling bulk observables and assess the effect of quantum gravitational corrections to evaporation.

-2. Investigating Universality
+2. Investigating Universality of Techniques

 • Dilaton gravity models